raceconditionrunning/raceconditionrunning.github.io/README.md

 - Any value (including empty string) causes strikethrough display
 - The value content is shown as the cancellation reason

+### Adding a Route

+To add a new route, add a GPX file to the `routes/_gpx/` directory.
+Route files follow strict formatting rules, which get checked by `_bin/make_routes_table.py`.
+The build will fail with a descriptive error if any route doesn't meet the minimum formatting requirements.

+Before you commit changes to a route, run `make normalize-routes-in-place` to ensure the route is formatted correctly.

+To supply elevation data, run `make replace-route-elevations` and `make normalize-routes-in-place`.

 ## Important Files and Folders

 - `_bin/mkical.py` generates an iCalendar file for the current schedule.